Arpitv26/AutoLink/README.md

 - As a user, I want to add multiple parts to my build (each with its specifications) so that I can plan my car modifications

-- As a user, I want to view the list of parts in my build so that I can review what I’ve added.
+- As a user, I want to view the list of parts in my build so that I can review what I’ve added

 - As a user, I want to remove or replace a part in my build so that I can update my configuration easily

 - As a user, I want to run a fitment check on my build so that I know if my wheels and tire specs are compatible

 - As a user, I want to see a summary of my build (including the total cost and any warnings) so that I can evaluate the overall plan

+- As a user, I want to have the reminder and option to save my current build and its parts to a file everytime I select the quit option from my application main menu

+- As a user, when I start the application I want to be given the option to load previous build and its parts from file